darasus/ai-blog/content/top-10-reasons-why-startups-fail.md

   traction because the market wasn’t ready for them.
 Before you launch your business, make sure you can prove that you’re solving a real problem for your market.
+intro: >-
+  The failure rate for startups is high.
+Even the most experienced founders will often launch a new business and see it fail, sometimes several times over.
+Fortunately, there are ways to mitigate the risks involved with launching a startup by testing your idea as early as possible with inexpensive methods.

+  Startup failure is an unfortunate but inevitable part of the startup process.
+Even if you have great ideas and the best team possible, not every company is going to succeed.
+In fact, according to research from Harvard Business School, about two-thirds of all startups fail within the first five years.
+However, that doesn’t mean that launching a startup is a risky venture that you should avoid at all costs.

+  If you’re thinking about starting your own business and feel like your idea could be a profitable business venture in the long-term, read on to discover some common reasons why startups fail so that you can take measures to avoid those pitfalls in your business plan before it’s too late.
 ---

 ## Out of Pocket Money